ericc06/P8-project/README.md

 Note : If the "Error: No code coverage driver is available" message appears, it means that Xdebug needs to be activated in the "php.ini" file.

 10. Test report files are created in a "test-coverage" folder which is not included in the "public" folder on purpose.
 This way the report can't be accessed from the application web site as it contains sensible information.
-To make it accessible, create a subdomain such as "test-coverage.domain.tld" and make it point to the "test-coverage" folder.
+To make it accessible, for example, create a subdomain such as "test-coverage.domain.tld" and make it point to the "test-coverage" folder.
 Finally, secure this access with a password thanks to .htpasswd and .htaccess files:
 The .htpasswd will be located in the root directory of the Symfony application (i.e. at the same level than the "test-coverage" folder) and its content can be generated with this tool: https://hostingcanada.org/htpasswd-generator/
 The .htaccess will be located in the "test-coverage" folder, and its content will look like this: